 *Credits come from an additional HP core course, an upgraded “honors” version of a course within an HP student’s major, a 1-credit (or experience equivalent) research project / creative product or internship, and a 3-credit study abroad course.

 During each of the first four semesters of AUHP participation, students will enroll in one AUHP core course for a minimum of 12 hours of coursework.
 These courses will be designed intentionally to focus on the program theme, Studies in Virtue and Human Value, and the ethical implications that follow.
 Courses may be team-taught and interdisciplinary.
 They will substitute for various required foundational courses according to the content.
 The AUHP core courses will reflect the breadth of student learning outcomes, as are reflected in the Asbury University Foundations curriculum.
 AUHP students will have at least three honors program core classes to choose from each semester.
-While four AUHP core courses are required, AUHP students may opt to take a fifth core course if desired, given availability.
+While four AUHP core courses are required, AUHP students may opt to take additional core courses if desired, given availability.

 Several features of the HP core courses:

-HP students will complete a 1 credit hour (or experience equivalent) associated with an undergraduate research project, generation of a creative product, or an expanded version of an internship within their major area of study.
+Asbury University’s Honors Program students will complete a 1 credit hour (or experience equivalent) associated with an undergraduate research project, generation of a creative product, or an expanded version of an internship within their major area of study.
 For each option, a subsequent presentation is expected.
 Summative research ideally results in a SEARCH competition submission.

-The HP Colloquium series will connect HP students (as well as the broader Asbury community) to important national conversations taking place about matters of social, cultural, economic, scientific, and religious importance.
+The Honors Program Colloquium series will connect Honors Program students (as well as the broader Asbury community) to important national conversations taking place about matters of social, cultural, economic, scientific, and religious importance.
 HP students will attend a minimum of eight speaker series lectures or presentations while at Asbury.
 These events must be sponsored by the AUHP itself or approved by the AUHP as acceptable events.
 (Those sponsored by the AUHP will have a corresponding event reserved for only AUHP students to facilitate extended interaction with the visiting guest speaker.)
 AUHP students will work with the AUHP staff to track their attendance at these events.

-Honors Program students will contribute a minimum of eighty hours of service over four years.
+Asbury University Honors Program students will contribute a minimum of eighty hours of service over four years.
 Students may choose from a variety of service opportunities both on- and off-campus.
 Hours are served during regular in-session semesters.
 Upon completion of the service requirement, students will compose a reflection of their personal philosophy of service as it relates to the program’s theme Studies in Virtue and Human Value and design a resume’ of service experience.
 Ideally, on-campus service is academic in nature through tutoring in the Center for Academic Success or supporting events such as the Honors Program Colloquium Speaker Series and the annual SEARCH symposium competition.
 Other Asbury community leadership roles may apply.
 A wide-range of off-campus service opportunities are available and are pre-approved by the program directors.